sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 ### Caste Names
 The rise in the status of the members of the low castes as a result of education awakening has led them to discard old traditional names of their castes, like Chamars (tanners) or Mahars (weavers).

 So, Dhobi (washerman) became Prajàpati, Bhangi (scavenger) as Vàlmïki, Luhar (blacksmith) Vishvakarmâ, and Kalvar (one who deals in liquor) Jàisaval.
 In Panjab and in the nearby states, the surnames Khatri and Aurora are used by Hindu and Sikh trading castes.
+Kewat was " one engaged on water", and Gujar were cattle grazier.

 ## Muslim Names
 Muslim Khojas were another group of successful merchants.
 The name Khoja, or Khwajah, meant a rich and respectable gentleman, an opulent merchant.
 Bohras, also spelled Bohara or Vohra, is derived from the Gujarati word vohorvu meaning ‘trade’ and records the occupation of the first converters to Islam.
 The Memons another mercantile community, were known as maumins or believers.
 The word maumin was distorted to Memon.